buildbot/buildbot/master/docs/manual/concepts.rst

 For the purposes of Buildbot (which never commits changes), the repository is specified with a URL and a revision number.

 The most common way to obtain read-only access to a bzr tree is via HTTP, simply by making the repository visible through a web server like Apache.
-Bzr can also use FTP and SFTP servers, if the buildslave process has sufficient privileges to access them.
+Bzr can also use FTP and SFTP servers, if the worker process has sufficient privileges to access them.
 Higher performance can be obtained by running a special Bazaar-specific server.
 None of these matter to the buildbot: the repository URL just has to match the kind of server being used.
 The ``repoURL`` argument provides the location of the repository.